 Critical Psychology Summer School is a congress to introduce the main theories and discuss current developments within critical psychology / „Kritische Psychologie“ (sometimes referred to as German critical psychology or Berlin school; see here).

 Mode: Fixed groups with a limited number of participants, each with their own program – either online, in a hybrid format or in attendance at the Alice Salomon University in Berlin.
+TWO ENGLISH GROUPS WILL BE HELD ONLINE.

 Participation at our summer school is is free of charge.
 However: We are preparing it self-organized and are therefore dependent on donations – either in advance by bank transfer (also possible with donation receipt) or during the summer school itself.